mesosphere-backup/dcos-cassandra-service/README.md

 [__Slack__](http://chat.dcos.io)

 ---
-__DC/OS SDK__ is a collection of tools, libraries, and documentation for easy integration of technologies such as Kafka, Cassandra, HDFS, Spark, and TensorFlow with DC/OS.
+__DC/OS SDK__ is a collection of tools, libraries, and documentation for easy integration of technologies such as Cassandra with DC/OS.

 ---
 ### Understanding the Hello World Service Specification